corefan/xenko-docs/manual/graphics/effects-and-shaders/effect-language.md

 The syntax is similar to C#.
 The following rules are added:

-- When you use parameter keys, add them using `params <class_name>`.
+- When you use parameter keys, add them using `params <shader_name>`.
 If you don't, keys are treated as variables.

 - You don't need to to tell the program where to check the values behind the keys.
 Just use the key.